StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Experiment

-\paragraph{Model Component Ablation.} We conduct ablation experiments to evaluate the contributions of the task memory and experience memory modules in our model.
-Removing the task memory leads to a drop of 3.02$\%$, 5.72$\%$, 3.03$\%$, and 2.70$\%$ points on \textit{2WikiMultiHopQA}, \textit{MuSiQue}, \textit{GAIA}, and \textit{FRAMES}, respectively.
-Excluding the experience memory causes declines of 4.45$\%$, 7.49$\%$, 2.18$\%$, and 8.54$\%$ points, while removing both memory components results in the largest performance degradation, with F1 scores dropping by 15.80$\%$, 9.05$\%$, 5.24$\%$, and 9.90$\%$ points across the same datasets.
-These results demonstrate that both task and experience memory modules play crucial roles in enhancing multi-step reasoning and generalization, and their combined effect is essential for achieving optimal performance.
+\textbf{\ding{182} Memory-Component Ablation.} To answer \textbf{RQ4} (component contribution), we ablate the task memory and experience memory modules while keeping the remaining architecture and training setup unchanged.
+As reported in Table~\ref{tab:ablation}, removing task memory leads to performance drops of 3.02\%, 5.72\%, 3.03\%, and 2.70\% on \textit{2WikiMultiHopQA}, \textit{MuSiQue}, \textit{GAIA}, and \textit{FRAMES}, respectively, indicating that the coordinator requires an actively maintained task state to preserve intermediate reasoning progress rather than relying solely on a raw interaction trace.
+Removing experience memory causes larger declines of 4.45\%, 7.49\%, 2.18\%, and 8.54\% on the same datasets, demonstrating that reusable SOPs are important for planning, retrieval decisions, and cross-task generalization.
+Removing both components yields the largest degradation across all benchmarks, with F1 scores falling by 15.80\%, 9.05\%, 5.24\%, and 9.90\%, respectively.
+Together, these results confirm that task memory and experience memory play complementary roles: task memory maintains current execution state, while experience memory transfers reusable procedures from prior tasks.

+\paragraph{\ding{183} Experience-Retrieval Ablation.} To answer \textbf{RQ4} (retrieval contribution), Table 5 compares three variants that differ in coordinator training and experience memory on GSM8K~\cite{gsm8k}, MATH~\cite{math}, TriviaQA~\cite{TriviaQA}, PopQA~\cite{PopQA}, GPQA~\cite{GPQA} datasets. \textit{w/o RL + Experience} removes both the RL-trained coordinator and experience memory retrieval, relying solely on fixed SOPs, and achieves an average score of 46.06. \textit{w/o RL} re-introduces experience memory retrieval while keeping the coordinator untuned, improving the average to 48.20 and confirming that dynamically retrieved experience provides additional cross-task guidance beyond static SOPs.
+The full \mname{}, which combines the RL-trained coordinator with the two-channel MemRetriever, further raises the average to 52.48.
+The gain is most pronounced on \textit{GPQA}, where performance increases from 11.8 to 17.6 and then to 23.8, suggesting that knowledge-intensive reasoning tasks benefit most from accurate retrieval of reusable procedural experience.
+These results show that experience memory is not a static knowledge bank; the full gains require both the retrieval mechanism and an RL-trained coordinator.

+\paragraph{\ding{184} Generalization to Interactive Tasks.} We further examine whether the memory-control mechanism of \mname{} generalizes beyond text-only QA.
+Table~\ref{tab:interactive_generalization} compares Qwen3-32B with and without \mname{} on ALFWorld and WebShop, two interactive decision-making environments that require maintaining goals, observations, and action history across multiple steps.
+Incorporating \mname{} improves ALFWorld Avg.\ from 36.5 to 51.1 and WebShop Score from 14.7 to 27.8, with Acc.\ increasing from 0.8 to 2.3.
+Gains are especially pronounced on ALFWorld Pick, Look, Cool, and Pick2 tasks, where persistent state tracking is critical.
+The consistent improvements across both environments suggest that explicit task-state and experience-memory control is broadly beneficial, extending well beyond text-based reasoning to more general agentic settings.